TheImplementer/pg-explorer/README.md

 - Click the sun/moon icon in the top-right corner to switch themes
 - Theme preference is saved in the browser's localStorage
 - Your chosen theme will persist between browser sessions and page refreshes
+- SQL editor syntax highlighting automatically adjusts to match the selected theme

+### SQL Editor Features

+The SQL query editor includes advanced functionality to improve productivity:

+- Syntax highlighting for SQL keywords, operators, and functions
+- Auto-completion for SQL keywords and commands
+- Context-aware suggestions for table columns
+- Auto-pairing of brackets and quotes
+- Code folding for large queries
+- Line numbers and active line highlighting
+- Execute queries with Ctrl+Enter keyboard shortcut
+- Error messages displayed inline for quick debugging

 ## Connecting to PostgreSQL